ibm-cloud-docs/containers/cs_images.md

     ```
     {: pre}

     When you run this command, the creation of IAM credentials and image pull secrets is initiated and can take some time to complete.
-You cannot deploy containers that pull an image from the {{site.data.keyword.registrylong_notm}} domain until the image pull secret is created.
+You cannot deploy containers that pull an image from the {{site.data.keyword.registrylong_notm}} `icr.io` domains until the image pull secrets are created.
     {: important}

 3. Verify that the image pull secrets are created in your cluster.
 Note that you have a separate image pull secret for each {{site.data.keyword.registrylong_notm}} region.